rkt/rkt/Documentation/using-rkt-with-kubernetes.md

 - `--rkt-path` sets the rkt binary path.
 - `--rkt-stage1-image` sets the stage1 image path.

-The [getting started with rkt guide][] in the Kubernetes repository provides more detailed information about how to launch a kubernetes cluster with rkt, how to debug it, and more.
+The [getting started with rkt guide][] in the upstream Kubernetes documentation provides more detailed information about how to launch a kubernetes cluster with rkt, how to debug it, and more.

-[getting started with rkt guide]: https://github.com/kubernetes/kubernetes/blob/master/docs/getting-started-guides/rkt/README.md
+[getting started with rkt guide]: http://kubernetes.io/docs/getting-started-guides/rkt/

 ### Current Status